Modern Slavery and Human Trafficking Statement

 The information obtained in 2023/24, when combined with that of 2022/23, will help determine the steps to be taken in 2024/25.

 The SCAPE modern slavery and ethical trading module was completed by 95% of SCAPE’s employees in 2022/23.

 In addition to this, SCAPE is in dialogue with the Supply Chain Sustainability School in order to develop a learning pathway to provide additional training for key roles, these will include Procurement, Contract Managers and Framework Managers.

 Additionally, this will support the School through the development of modules in these areas for use by the sector more widely.
 Providing a route for training and awareness which can be utilised by framework partners if required.

 Responsibility for compliance

-The Managing Director of each subsidiary or associated company is responsible for their company’s compliance with the Scape Anti-Slavery and Human Trafficking Policy and the MSA.
-The Managing Directors are advised and supported by Scape’s Heads of Human Resources, Procurement & Audit and Legal & Governance.
+The Managing Director of each subsidiary or associated company is responsible for their company’s compliance with the SCAPE Anti-Slavery and Human Trafficking Policy and the MSA.
+The Managing Directors are advised and supported by SCAPE’s Heads of Human Resources, Procurement and Legal & Governance.

-This statement was approved by the Board of Directors of Scape Group Limited on 2 November 2018.
+This statement was approved by the Board of Directors of SCAPE Group Limited on 4 August 2023.